abdelfattahradwan/Fish-Networking-Discovery/README.md

 - [x] Automatically start/stop advertising server
 - [ ] Automatically remove servers that are no longer alive
 - [ ] Introduce Unity coroutines for all `NetworkDiscovery` methods

+### Donating

+If you found my project helpful, I would greatly appreciate your support through a [donation](https://ko-fi.com/winterboltgames) to help me continue improving and maintaining it!